kuhanw/seq2seq/README.md

 'thank', 'bet', 'i', 'love', 'you', '<eos>' | *L*=0.8, *y*=4
 'thank', 'for', 'share', 'i', 'appreci', 'it' | *L*=0.1, *y*=4

-You can see even with our simple model, the idea is sound and can return interesting results.
+You can see even with our simple model, the idea works and can return sensible results.
 It is interesting to note, when we correct only the first token (*y=1*), the entire meaning of the entire output is changed, while adding corrections to the first four steps return more diverse variations of the original response.

 ## Future Steps

 There are a couple of flaws to this method of constructing *P(T)* and implementation.
 From a technical, coding perspective I went through a lot of contortions to load a precomputed table at run time for decoding in Tensorflow.
-Much of this comes down to the functional programming nature of Tensorflow.
+Much of this comes down to the functional programming nature of parts ofTensorflow.
 As a Tensorflow novice, it was an immensely useful learning experience, but may not be technically elegant.

 Conceptually, as the "n" of the n-gram model grows the sequence permutations rapidly grow so it becomes computationally unfeasible to store such massive tables in memory during run time.
 In addition, in any real world situation the decoder will encounter input sequences that were never presented in the training corpus, our naive n-gram model would then state *P(T)=0*.

 The first problem can be overcome by applying smarter data structures for storage and during computation.
-I have not had time to do any implementation but tries can be a natural solution to storing massive n-gram models, [http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf].
-We can additionally redefine *P(T)* to be predicated only *m* prior tokens instead of the full sequence,
+I have not had time to do any implementation but tries can be a natural solution for storing massive n-gram models, [http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf].
+We can additionally redefine *P(T)* to be predicated only on *m* prior tokens instead of the full sequence,

 P(T) = P(t<sub>n</sub>) P(t<sub>n-1</sub>) P(t<sub>n-2</sub>)...
 P(t<sub>1</sub>) ~ P(t<sub>n</sub>) P(t<sub>n-1</sub>) P(t<sub>n-2</sub>)...
 P(t<sub>n-m</sub>),

-for *n=[1..Sequence Length]*, This will have the effect of dramatically controlling and bounding our n-gram tables.
+for *n=[1..Sequence Length]*, This will have the effect of dramatically controlling and bounding our n-gram tables and is commonly used in n-gram models to put an upper bound on their size.

 For the latter case we can apply smoothing to introduce non-zero probabilities for new sequences.
 The easiest and most naive approach is simply to add 1 to unknown sequences.
 More advance and sophisticated methods have readily implemented avaliablity in [NLTK](http://www.nltk.org/_modules/nltk/probability.html).